ElektraInitiative/PermaplanT/doc/architecture/01goals.md

 In all layers --- except for base --- past, current or future entities might be intermixed.
 While editing any layer other layers are (transparently) displayed or hidden.

-- Base¹ (import photo or site plan as base image, define borders, scale, orientation)
+- Base[^note] (import photo or site plan as base image, define borders, scale, orientation)
 - Terrain
-- Landscape¹ (height&sketch of permanent structures like walls, ponds, constructions, beds)
+- Landscape[^note] (height&sketch of permanent structures like walls, ponds, constructions, beds)
 - Labels (allows to put text labels, e.g. names for beds)
 - Trees (taxa, stem position&height&sketch&type of forest, trees, hedge, bushes etc.)
 - Wind (more or less windy places, wind orientation)